Brachycybe

-Brachycybe (Greek for "short head") is a genus of andrognathid millipedes with species in the United States and East Asia.
+Brachycybe (Greek for "short head") is a genus of social millipedes with species in the United States and East Asia.
+Species in this genus are often referred to as "feather millipedes" due to their shape.

 In a rare example of paternal care in invertebrates, males of most species guard the eggs until they hatch.

 Description

-Brachycybe species are rather similar in appearance, varying in subtle features of the collum (first body segment) and paranota (lateral “keels” extending off of body segments).
+All species in the genus lack eyes.

 Individuals attain lengths up to 1 inch (25 mm) and range in color from orange to tan to pink.
 B. picta is uniquely patterned with 5 brown spots.

+Brachycybe species are rather similar in appearance, varying in subtle features of the collum (first body segment) and paranota (lateral “keels” extending off of body segments).

 The 9th and 10th pair of legs in mature males are modified into gonopods (reproductive appendages), and although gonopods are widely used to determine species in millipedes, the relatively simple gonopods of Brachycbe and other members of the Platydesmida show little variation and are not readily useful for species identification.

-Ecology
+Diet

 While most millipedes feed on leaf litter or other plant matter, Brachycybe are thought to feed primarily on fungus, and may be found under rotting logs or stumps.
+They feed on a large variety of fungal orders.